asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 1. Send messages to and between these grains.
 1. Host everything in a simple ASP.NET Core app.

-The code from this tutorial is avaliable [on GitHub](https://github.com/asynkron/protoactor-grains-tutorial).
+The code from this tutorial is available [on GitHub](https://github.com/asynkron/protoactor-grains-tutorial).

 ## Setting up the project